+- 6) A term sheet signed by the Chief Executive Officer of the Service Provider setting forth the proposed duration of the contract; roles and responsibilities of the governing board, the school staff, and the service provider; scope of services and resources to be provided by the EMO; performance evaluation measures and mechanisms; detailed explanation of all fees and compensation to be paid to the provider; financial controls and oversight; methods of contract oversight and enforcement by the governing board and/or school staff; investment disclosure; and conditions for renewal and termination of the contract;

+- 7) Crosswalk of academic, organizational, and financial framework deliverables under the charter contract which will be delegated to or supported in whole or in part by the Educational Management Organization.

+- 8) Documentation of Service Provider's non-profit or for-profit status

+- 9) Documentation of Service Provider's authorization to do business in Nevada (e.g. current business license)

+- 10) Budget Narrative

+- 11) School Budget

-- 15) Network Budget
+- 12) Network Budget

-- 16) Historical Audits
+- 13) Historical Audits

-- 17) Audit Data Worksheet
+- 14) Audit Data Worksheet

 - (a) Academic Performance Worksheet

 - (b) Good Cause Exemption Letter

 - (c) A final crosswalk of the academic, financial, and organizational goals of the charter school set forth in the SPCSA Charter School Performance Framework, including the school's mission-specific goals, and a clear identification of each of the performance goals and expectations for the education management organization related to each charter school goal.
 This will serve as the board's primary evaluative tool for the education management organization.